rabbitControl/rcp-flext/README.md

 RabbitControl allows you to control parameters (values) in an easy way.

 Expose parameters from Pd/Max and use a rcp client to remotely control your patch.
-Or use the rcp-client in Pd/Max to control parameters on a remote rcp-server.
+Or use the rcp.client object in Pd/Max to control parameters on a remote rcp server.

 #### More information:
 [https://rabbitcontrol.cc](https://rabbitcontrol.cc)